 Welcome to the world of rosin.
-The easy to make solventless extract.
+The easy to make the solventless extract.
 No longer required concentrate extraction through chemical processing or water.
 Farewell to wasted time waiting for impure solvents to clear your finished product.
 Heat and pressure have taken over and truly present rosin connoisseurs with a better method of drawing out that treasured substance.

 With outdated practices behind us, burning questions remain.
 Questions like “Where can I get an affordable rosin press?” and “How does a modern rosin press work?”
 DabConnection is here to provide those answers.